 1. The applicants filed a motion seeking an order enlarging the time for appealing against the High Court's decision, under section 23 (2) of the Supreme Court of Appeal Act as read with Order III rule 4 of the Supreme Court of Appeal Rules.
 The application is supported by grounds stated in an affidavit in support sworn by Shepher Mumba, the legal practitioner for the applicants.
 The respondent opposes the applicants' motion through an affidavit in opposition which is sworn by Ulemu Kambwiri, the Legal Manager of FDH Bank plc.
-The parties also filed skeleton arguments in support and in opposition to the application was initially made ex parte but having examined the matter on 20th February 2023, it was ordered that the motion be brought by way of inter partes hearing to afford the respondent opportunity to be heard on the application.
+The parties also filed skeleton arguments in support and in opposition to the application which were relied upon by counsel for both parties at the hearing.
+The application was initially made ex parte but having examined the matter on 20th February 2023, it was ordered that the motion be brought by way of inter partes hearing to afford the respondent opportunity to be heard on the application.